 To make conflict management skills stick, it's best to gamify it!
 Make it an interactive experience in your work community, where everyone can participate in the discussion process.
 On top of folks developing their own understanding of conflict resolution, your team will understand how to resolve conflicts together!

-Where to get started 👉 Build your team's problem solving skills in What Would You Do?, a fast-paced game focused on solving hypothetical workplace conflicts.
+Where to get started 👉 Build your team's problem solving skills in Conflict Smasher Water Cooler, a fast-paced ice-breaker game focused on solving hypothetical workplace conflicts.